MQKGitHub/Web-Hacking/README.md

 - Learned how JavaScript powers interactive websites through variables, functions, loops, and browser dialogue methods.
 - Explored how attackers abuse poorly written JS for login bypasses or XSS, and practised secure coding techniques like separating logic and avoiding client-side trust.

-### 🗄️ SQL Fundamentals
+### 🧮 SQL Fundamentals
-- coming soon...
+- Explored how to interact with relational databases using SQL commands like `SELECT`, `INSERT`, `UPDATE`, and `DELETE`.
-- coming soon...
+- Learned how to filter, sort, and aggregate data using clauses, operators, and built-in functions to support cyber security tasks.

 ### 🛠 Burp Suite: The Basics
 - coming soon...